15 Great Travel Destinations in Greece for All Tastes

 Some of Greece’s finest beaches, with wonderful crystal clear waters

 If you travel to Lefkas, you always have something to do.
 Along the west coast of Lefka, some of Greece’s real gems lie to beaches.
 Relax on the beach, take a sailing trip on the Ionian Sea or make a lovely excursion to one of the surrounding mountain villages.
-During high summer nights, many bars are open in the centre of Lefka, where you can round off lukewarm evenings.
+During high summer nights, many bars are open in the center of Lefka, where you can round off lukewarm evenings.

 When it comes to azure waters, magnificent nature, cosy mountain villages and fine beaches, Lefkas beats most of Greece’s islands.
 The island lies south of Corfu in the Ionian archipelago on the west coast of Greece and is named after the white cliffs that fall into the sea at the southern tip of the island.
 Although tourism at Lefkas has been more than 20 years old, the island has managed to preserve its original Greek atmosphere.